datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

 will help you get the most from the platform.
 Nevertheless, here are some important notes to help you start playing quickly:

-1. **Hubs:** A single "Hub" provides access to a shared environment for members of a class (instructors, TAs, students) at a specific URL, for example `http://beta.datasci.oregonstate.edu/nmc-245/`, and different classes access different Hubs/URLs.
+1. **Hubs:** A single "Hub" provides access to a shared environment for members of a class (instructors, TAs, students) at a specific URL, for example `https://beta.datasci.oregonstate.edu/nmc-245/`, and different classes access different Hubs/URLs.
 Within a Hub, some users
    (instructors & TAs) have "Admin"-level access with special permissions.

 2. **Login and User Management:** We don't yet have ONID or single-sign-on integration.
 In the meantime, the workflow is for students to request access by signing up to a Hub with their preferred username and password, after which an Admin user can authorize them to login.
-For details on this process, be sure to see section [user-management](#user-management) below.
+For details on this process, be sure to see section [Access and User Management](#access-and-user-management) below.

 2. **Cloud-Based Servers:** Eacher user's "interface" (shown in the screenshots above) is running as an individual server (Docker container, actually) in the cloud.
 This has some implications for Admins--for example, user servers may be shut down after a period of inactivity (e.g. 1. hour), or after